treestack/alfred-workflows/README.md

 ### Gitm

-Creates a fancy semantic git commit message, using emojis propsed by [https://gitmoji.dev/](https://gitmoji.dev/), and copies it to clipboard:
+Creates a fancy semantic git commit message, using emojis proposed by [https://gitmoji.dev/](https://gitmoji.dev/), and copies it to clipboard:

 ![Alt Text](./gitm/gitm.gif)